 Final Thoughts for Cruisers

-Automatic gratuities are a great way to make sure crew are fairly compensated, especially those working behind the scenes.
+Automatic gratuities are one of the main ways cruise lines distribute tip income to crew, including many behind‑the‑scenes employees that guests rarely meet.
 But if someone goes above and beyond for you, a personal cash tip is often not only welcome but preferred.

 Personally, I stick with auto-gratuities to cover the basics, but I always bring some cash too.
 I like to leave something extra in the cabin or hand it directly to the steward or any crew member who made the trip extra special.